Things to do in Mallorca

 Walk along pathways to discover 15 different areas, including an extraordinary underground lake called the Sea of Venice.
 Watch out for the free-flying birds and be amazed at the luminous colors of the blue cave.

-dolphin watching cruise Mallorca
+dolphin watching in Mallorca

 Hop on board a catamaran and sail out to sea in search of dolphins.
 Keep your eyes peeled for all manner of marine life as you cruise along the coast – make sure you have your camera to capture the action.